pgooch/critique/readme.txt

 The front end display has numerous classes added to various elements and should be easy to adjust to match your specific sites theme.
 The default styles are basic and may work well with your existing theme.

+Since version 1.2.3 you can place the critique score box anywhere using the shortcode [critique_score], additional details on the settings page.

 _Note: If in the future you change your scale it will not retroactively effect your old critiques, so if for the first year you were using a 5 star system, then switch to a # out of 100 system, the 5 star reviews will be grandfathered in._

+== Upgrade Notice ==
+If you are upgrading from a version prior to 1.2.3 you will need to re-select your "Display Options" setting.

 == Installation ==